THOUGHTS FROM THE OUTDOORS

-Before heading to Yosemite, I had spent few weeks meeting with and speaking with leaders and executives in companies and non-profit organizations.
-One topic consistently came up: their talent, their people, specifically challenges with morale, engagement and D&I.
+Before heading to Yosemite, I had spent few weeks meeting and speaking with leaders and executives in companies and nonprofit organizations.
+One topic consistently came up: their talent, their people, and specifically challenges with morale, engagement, and D&I.

-Even the companies many hold in the highest regard and as an exemplar, the tech sector, are not doing very well as indicated by systemic gender bias and pay inequality, recently coming to light.
+Even the companies many hold in the highest regard and as exemplars—those in the tech sector—are not doing very well, as indicated by the systemic gender bias and pay inequality recently coming to light.
 Many don’t even appear on Thompson Reuter’s Top 100 Most Diverse and Inclusive Companies Index.
-Hopefully next year!
+Hopefully they will next year!

-I dug in and found that many companies, including the “D&I best in class”, do a good job hiring diverse talent – the “D”.
-Yet the “I” solutions often seem to be good tools to sustain change they hope for, yet fall short of achieving: training (how do you train D&I?), board structure, mentorship, diversity councils and groups … with something huge still missing.
-I could not put my finger on it until I got back to the busy-ness and buzz of the city for my flight home.
+I dug in and found that many companies, including the “D&I best in class,” do a good job hiring diverse talent—the “D.” Yet the “I” solutions often seem to be good tools to sustain the change they hope for yet fall short of achieving: training (how do you train for D&I?), board structure, mentorship, diversity councils and groups—with something huge still missing.
+I could not put my finger on it until I got back to the busyness and buzz of the city for my flight home.

-The critical piece that seems to be missing is the spark, the catalyst for change and breakthrough at a deep visceral level of each person.
+The critical piece that is missing is the spark, the catalyst for change and breakthrough at a deep visceral level of each person.

-- Human brain works differently in the great outdoors.
+- The human brain works differently in the great outdoors.
 “The frontal lobe, the part of our brain that’s hyper-engaged in modern life, deactivates a little when you are outside,” says author Florence Williams.

-- Both sides of our brain fire up when we move and are active leading to greater clarity, creativity, communication.
+- Both sides of our brain fire up when we move and are active, leading to greater clarity, creativity, and communication.

 - Motion drives emotion.
 If there is emotion, there is learning impact and stickiness.

-- We move from 2D (“Insta”, Snap, Tweet, “Likes”, board room, training room, virtual learning, talking head learning) to 4D and experience the world, learn, grow with all of our senses.
+- We move from 2-D (snaps, tweets, “likes,” board rooms, training rooms, virtual learning, talking head learning) to 4-D and experience the world, learn, and grow with all of our senses.

-- In the great outdoors, barriers go down, openness, team play, and collaboration all increase.
+- In the great outdoors, barriers go down, and openness, team play, and collaboration all increase.

-- Add a challenge, people help and support each other (regardless of color, creed or conviction) and the “I” in “D&I” explodes.
-Bias, whether implicit or unconscious, takes a back seat, people get to know each other, learn and understand the other’s journey, perspective.
-Fear of the unknown is replaced by a conversation, curiosity, understanding and respect.
-Even if differences still remain, and that’s OK, the breakthrough is made.
+- When you add a challenge, people help and support each other (regardless of color, creed, or conviction), and the “I” in “D&I” explodes.
+Bias, whether implicit or unconscious, takes a back seat, and people get to know each other and learn and understand the other’s journey and perspective.
+Fear of the unknown is replaced by a conversation, curiosity, understanding, and respect.
+Even if differences still remain—and that’s OK—the breakthrough is made.

-The great outdoors and an adventure challenge – this is the catalyst, the spark for change at a visceral level of each person.
-It may seem small, yet psychologically this is significant.
+The great outdoors and an adventure challenge: this is the catalyst, the spark for change at a visceral level for each person.
+It may seem small, yet psychologically, this is significant.

-And while tapping the power of the great outdoors goes beyond team building activities like ropes or trust falls, it does not have to be a trek to the summit of Kilimanjaro or bike ride across the USA.
-Everyone’s definition of adventure and challenge is different, from 1-day outdoor explorations, 4-day Grand Canyon trek, to epic multi-day adventures of a lifetime across the globe like Costa Rica coast-to-coast on a road or a mountain bike.
+And while tapping the power of the great outdoors goes beyond team building activities like ropes courses or trust falls, it does not have to involve a trek to the summit of Kilimanjaro or a bike ride across the U.S. Everyone’s definition of adventure and challenge is different, from one-day outdoor explorations to four-day Grand Canyon treks to epic multi-day adventures of a lifetime across the globe, like Costa Rica coast-to-coast on a road or a mountain bike.
 You choose, just #getoutside!